Heritage Walk Parley Common - Barrows - Dudsbury Camp - Church Lane (approx 5 miles)

 the Iron Age roundhouse at the Dudsbury Hill Fort is now finished, have a look!

-1. Track to Woodland Walk - This track was known to have had a number of uses, having been an ox drove track, a path from the clay pits on Poor Common to brick kilns on East Parley Common and as a turf cutters track joining West Parley to Dudsbury Common.
+1. Track to Woodland Walk - This track was known to have had a number of uses, suggested to have been an ox drove track, a path from the clay pits on Poor Common where bricks were made and as a turf cutters track joining West Parley to Dudsbury and West Parley Commons.

 2. Parley Wood -

-17 acres of ancient natural woodland, shown first on C17 maps as one of the few areas of woodland in West Parley, which was mainly small scale agriculture and heathland.
-It was well used by local residents.
-Hazel in the wood was coppiced for hurdles and fencing and the oak trees were felled regularly, but not since WW2.
+This is 17 acres of ancient natural woodland, shown first on 17th century maps as one of the few areas of woodland in West Parley, as most of the village was small scale agriculture or heathland.
+The Wood was well used by local residents.
+Hazel in the wood was coppiced for hurdles and fencing and birch and oak trees were felled regularly until 1945.